ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 Clinical Impact: Concomitant aluminum and magnesium hydroxide combination antacid administration decreased the mean exposure of rosuvastatin 50% [see Clinical Pharmacology (12.3)].

-Intervention: In patients taking antacid, administer rosuvastatin tablets at least 2 hours after the antacid .
+Intervention: In patients taking antacid, administer rosuvastatin tablets at least 2 hours before the antacid .

 7.3 Rosuvastatin Tablets Effects on Other Drugs